Billy-Spearman-WCCI/RaceCarExtension/README.md

 # The (Almost) Truth about Java

 * Variables in Java contain either "primitive values" (`float`, `int`, `char`, etc.) or *references* to objects.
 The address of a house is not the house itself.
+A single human can have two nicknames.
 * In Java one *never* has direct access to an object ... it is always via some reference.
 The most famous reference is `this`.
 * As a shorthand, we say that we pass objects as parameters to methods.
 This is not technically true.
 We actually pass